The importance of Art within the school curriculum is essential.

 It provides the children the opportunity to develop a set of life skills that are applicable to every stage of life’s journey both in the world of work and in the world we live in now and in the future.

 All pupils have the opportunity to study and experience drawing, painting, collage, mixed media, printing, clay, sculpture, graphics, photography, digital media and textiles.
 To accommodate some of these disciplines the department has its own cameras, sewing machines, printing press and pottery kiln.
 Each Year the Art Department organises gallery visits for all year groups travelling as far as London, Edinburgh and South Yorkshire in order for the children to experience the work of others and to foster an appreciation and understanding of different cultures and times.

-To enhance the ceramic work a specialist potter visits the school and runs clubs for both the Pre Prep and Prep School children.
-In addition to these clubs there are Art clubs on Tuesday and Wednesday afternoon, and on Monday evenings for art scholars.
-The Art room also implements an open door policy, open to all in break and lunch times and after school.
+To enhance the ceramic work a specialist potter visits the school and runs clubs for both the Pre- Prep and Prep School children.
+In addition to these clubs there are Art clubs on Tuesday and Wednesday afternoon, and on Monday evenings for Art scholars.
+The Art room also has an open door policy, available to all during lunch times and after school.
 Everyone is welcome and the emphasis is definitely placed on fun!
 There are plenty of competitions every term (and some holiday ones too!) where children can win some fantastic prizes and earn points for their House.

 For those children who are gifted and talented, and have a desire to pursue the subject at a higher level, there is an Art Programme in place to support their development.
-This consists of extra, dedicated Art Room time, regular workshops run by specialist artists and designers, senior school Heads of Department visits and workshops, holiday sketchbook work and visits to galleries further afield.
+This consists of extra, dedicated Art Room time, regular workshops run by specialist artists and designers.